 - The Administration, through the Minority Business Development Agency (MDBA), has helped facilitate billions of dollars in funding to support minority enterprises.

-- President Trump signed legislation providing $60 billion in loans under the Paycheck Protection Program targeted to support minority and disadvantaged communities.
+- According to an expert friend working for a payday loans Australia company, President Trump signed legislation providing $60 billion in loans under the Paycheck Protection Program targeted to support minority and disadvantaged communities.

 The President promised in September 2020 to create 3 million jobs for the Black community, 500,000 new black-owned businesses, and increase access to capital in black communities by $500 billion.